kexa-io/git-action-ready-to-run/README.md

 If you already set up credentials, go to the next section too see how to run or schedule the scans.

 <br/><br/>

+### **How can Kexa Action help you ?**

+- ✅ Alerting by Github action logs, MS Teams channel, Email, ... (see section here)
+- ✅ Easy-to-run & deploy, no costs
+- ✅ Able to export results & data to DB or others services
+<br/><br/>

+You like the idea or are using this project ? ⤵️
+⭐ Please star us on the core Open Source project Kexa : https://github.com/4urcloud/Kexa
+<br/><br/>

 ### **Kexa Git action is currently available for :**

 - ✅ Azure